 - Have our housekeeper make up the bed(s) for you prior to your arrival (this will have been done around 24 hours before you arrive).

 - You can choose to have the bag of laundry left for you to make up the beds yourselves.

 - You can bring your own bedding.
 This means a mattress protector, duvet(s), pillows, linen, towels, bath mat and tea towels.
 If this is what you’d like to do, please let us know at least a week prior to the start of your holiday.
-A discount of £20 will apply which will be sent to you on departure.

 Further notes on bedding: